-The lab is interested in near-infrared fluorescent dyes, because of their increased penetration through normal tissue as well as the lack of any normal autofluorescence in brain.
+We believe that fluorescence-guided surgery will help neurosurgeons to better detect areas of tumor and increase our ability to achieve total resection, ultimately improving patient outcomes.
+Our lab is interested in near-infrared fluorescent dyes, because of their increased penetration through normal tissue as well as the lack of any normal autofluorescence in brain when compared to fluorophores in the visible-light range.
 We are interested in novel compounds and novel application of existing compounds in order to help the surgeon localize tumors intraoperatively, distinguish normal brain from cancerous tissue and clear the surgical margins in real-time.
-In addition, we are always exploring novel imaging techniques with collaborations in bioengineering and physics, as many of the dyes have unique imaging properties beyond what our eyes can see.
+In addition, we are always exploring novel imaging techniques in collaboration with bioengineering and physics, as many of the dyes have unique imaging properties beyond what our eyes can see.

-Steve Cho Awarded "Best Poster" at Pennsylvania Neurological Society Meeting
+Steve Cho Awarded "Best Poster" at Pennsylvania Neurosurgical Society Meeting 2017

 July 17, 2017